Humans-Machines/styleguide/html-css/README.md

 - Avoid pixels, they are ignorant
 - Use relative units like `rem` and `em` instead
 - Use `rem` for font and layout sizes to be resized via the `Html` root font-size
+- Do not forget about less common units such as 'ch' or 'ex'

 **Don’t**